adrianxsalazar/Deep_Regression_vs_Detection_for_Counting_in_Robotic_Phenotyping/README.md

 ```

 This command will not work.
-We need to indicate which dataset we want to use and the folder's name to store the trained models.
-We can register these elements with the commands "-dataset" and "-model_output".
-If our dataset name is "dataset A" and the folder's name where we want to store the model is "dataset A output", the new command will be as follows.
+We need to indicate which dataset we want to use and
+the folder's name to store the trained models.
+We can register these elements
+with the commands "-dataset" and "-model_output".
+If our dataset name is "dataset A"
+and the folder's name where we want to store the model is "dataset A output",
+the new command will be as follows.

 ```

 $ python3 code/faster_rcnn/faster_rcnn.py -dataset "dataset A" -model_output "dataset A output"

 ```

-Now, you should be able to train your model.
-Besides the "-dataset" and "-model_output" commands, there are multiple commands to customise your models.
-Some useful commands are "-model" which allows us to choose a feature extractor from the detectron2 model zoo and "-learning_rate" to select the learning rate.
-The command "-number_classes" indicates to our model how many classes are in the dataset,  "-patience" shows how many iterations without improvement in the validation loss we allow, and "evaluation_period" which indicates how frequently we evaluate our models in the validation set.

 The following command trains a Faster RCNN in the "dataset A".
 The learning rate is 0.0002 and a patience of 20.
 A patience of 20 means that if the model does not improve in 20 validations checks, the training will stop.